 This article is aimed at helping law ﬁrms to make that transition.
 The content is based on client- centricity work that John O’Connor has done with many large corporates and ﬁnancial institutions, including DWF Group plc.
 It is also based on Robert Millard’s unparalleled understanding of modern law ﬁrms.

 It was informed by interviews with Baker McKenzie LLP (Ana-Maria Norbury and Deanna Gilbert), DWF Group plc (Zelinda Bennett), Shoosmiths LLP (Peter Duﬀ and Gaius Powell) and Travers Smith LLP (Julie Stott and Charlie Rogers) about their CX journeys.
-All of these were exceedingly generous with their time and insights for which we thank them most sincerely.
+All of these were exceedingly generous with their time and insights.
+We thank them most sincerely.

 Clients’ Demands are Shifting

 Across many industry sectors and geographies, customers are shifting the ways in which they choose suppliers and service providers.
-Current research in the United States shows that the percentage of clients recommending law ﬁrms is at an all-time high of 69% (up from 49% in 2020 and 47% in 2019).
+Current research in the United States shows that the percentage of clients recommending law ﬁrms is at an all-time high of 69%.
+That’s up from 49% in 2020 and from 47% in 2019.

 This increase is remarkable.
 But those results are not from superb skill in solving legal problems alone – the focus on service quality has given way to one of client experience (CX).
 For all but the most complex and diﬃcult of services, service quality is no longer a source of sustained competitive advantage.
 It is a prerequisite to be even considered.

 Clients now demand that their experience with the ﬁrm advising them be hassle free, transparent and even emotionally uplifting.
-They also expect law ﬁrms to look further than the legal advice and to apply that to helping them solve business problems.
+They also expect law ﬁrms to look further than the legal advice.
+They expect them to help solve business problems.